Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 Chiwore Safari Area, elephants and big cats’ footprints

-We followed the dirt road along the border with Mozambique to Kanyemba, on the Zambezi river, where it is possible to cross by boat to reach Zambia (only by bike or on foot, there is still no transport for the cars), this road crosses the Chewore Safari Area.
+We followed the dirt road along the border with Mozambique to Kanyemba, on the Zambezi River, where it is possible to cross by boat to reach Zambia (only by bike or on foot, there is still no transport for cars), this road crosses the Chewore Safari Area.

 Chewore Safari Area is a game management area, adjacent to Mana Pools National Park, reserved to recreational hunting.
 You can ride this road but make sure to do it during the day, you don’t want to camp here at night, there are lions and elephants.